ChristopheSteininger/c4/readme.md

 with independently verified scores.
 4. **book**: Generates an opening book by solving all positions up to a set depth.
 5. **random**: Generates random games for testing and benchmarking.

-Adjust the values in [src/solver/settings.h](./src/solver/settings.h) to set the size of the board, number of threads, memory usage, and more.

 ## Credits